Rosuav/StilleBot/templates/regexp.md

 # Regular Expressions

 Regular expressions offer a powerful text matching syntax, which you can use to make decisions in your commands and triggers.
-If you're familiar with PCRE syntax, [this cheat sheet](https://www.debuggex.com/cheatsheet/regex/pcre) lists all the special symbols that have meaning in a regexp.
+If you're already familiar with PCREs, [this cheat sheet](https://www.debuggex.com/cheatsheet/regex/pcre) lists all the special symbols that have meaning in a regexp.